Shrimp and Sausage Jambalaya

 The Trick for Not Overcooking the Shrimp:

-After 5 minutes, the shrimp should be perfectly cooked through and not rubbery, and the entire dish can be served right in the pan, with extra scallions on top:
+After 5 minutes, the shrimp should be perfectly cooked through and not rubbery, and the entire dish can be served right in the pan, with extra scallions on top.
+And that’s how to make jambalaya!
+Many ingredients, but not complicated, at all.

-Can Jambalaya be made ahead?
-Yes, and leftovers will keep for 3-4 days.
+Yes, and leftovers will keep for 5 days.

 Shrimp and Andouille Sausage Jambalaya